projectit-org/ProjectIt-documentation/src/routes/020_Getting_Started/010_Installation.md

 Example project or use our Template project.

 ## Start with the Example Project
-The simplest manner to start working with ProjectIt is to clone the example project from github.
+The simplest manner to start working with ProjectIt is to clone the example project from GitHub.
 In the following the root of your project will be indicated with '~'.

 *   Clone branch `master` from <a href="https://github.com/projectit-org/ProjectIt-example" target="_blank">